alissonpelizaro/SkypePHP/README.md

 Special Thanks
 ==============
-Special thanks goes to @fujimoto, you low-level knowledge heps me a lot.
+Special thanks goes to @fujimoto, your low-level knowledge heps me a lot.